Haralampos M Moutsopoulos, MD, FACP, FRCP, Master ACR

 Other involved organs and tissues — Involvement of other organs and tissues by IgG4-RD, which has been described in additional case reports and small case series, includes:

-DIAGNOSIS — The diagnosis of IgG4-RD is based upon biopsy findings demonstrating the characteristic histopathologic findings and immunohistochemical staining.
-These findings include lymphoplasmacytic tissue infiltration of mainly IgG4-positive plasma cells and small lymphocytes, accompanied by fibrosis that has storiform features and often by obliterative phlebitis.
-A modest tissue eosinophilia is often present.
+DIAGNOSIS — The diagnosis of immunoglobulin G4-related disease (IgG4-RD) is based upon biopsy findings demonstrating the characteristic histopathologic findings and immunohistochemical staining.
+These findings include lymphoplasmacytic tissue infiltration of mainly IgG4-positive plasma cells and lymphocytes, accompanied by fibrosis that has storiform features and often by obliterative phlebitis and modest tissue eosinophilia (image 9).
+However, IgG4 lymphoplasmacytic infiltrates can be also observed in conditions mimicking IgG4-RD0-like malignancies, granulomatosis with polyangiitis, Castleman’s disease, and other conditions .
 Serum IgG4 levels should be measured, and isolated elevated levels are a significant aid in diagnosis, although they are not diagnostic.
 The histopathological and immunohistochemical staining features of IgG4-RD are strikingly similar in different tissues, regardless of the organ or tissue involved.
 (See 'Diagnostic criteria' below.)